risc0/risc0-ethereum/steel/docs/steel-history.md

 1. proving that the execution block is a canonical ancestor of the commitment block
 2. carrying out the standard Steel commitment validation on-chain proving the integrity of the block root for the commitment block

 ## How far can you go back?
-Is there a hard limit?

-There is a hard limit: the entire validation procedure depends on [EIP-4788] which was introduced with the [Cancun upgrade] in March 2024.
+There is a hard limit on how far back in time you can place the execution block: the entire validation procedure depends on [EIP-4788] which was introduced with the [Cancun upgrade] on March 13 2024; this is the furthest that Steel history can go back.

 ## How much does Steel history cost?